Business Central Manufacturing (formerly Dynamics NAV) Features and Addon Review

 InsightWorks Warehouse Insights

 This product is our preferred warehouse management and wireless barcoding solution for inventory control.
 It runs on all the most common warehouse management hardware products available today (InsightWorks also sells hardware, which we recommend taking advantage of as they 100% warrant their product on hardware they sold).
+InsightWorks have extensive experience with manufacturing in Business Central, so their products all integrate tightly with the production management modules.

 Warehouse Insights is an excellent mid-level warehouse management solution that works for 99% of manufacturing companies.
 Occasionally we do see manufacturers where their warehouse management is significantly more complex, such as having 200K or more square feet of warehouse and a full and complex distribution requirement, but by and large the WMS solution from InsightWorks is ideal.